blackhatethicalhacking/Bug_Bounty_Tools_and_Methodology/README.md

 Examine the Results Manually

-B) Pattern Check Example for Results with gf & gf-patterns:
+B) Pattern Check Example for Results with `gf` & `gf-patterns`:

 After you have the Parameters Gathered, we want to check for specific patterns and possible vulnerable URLs that can be attacked using Meg or other Fuzzing Tools.
 ```
 cat /root/Desktop/Bounty/params.txt | gf xss | sed 's/FUZZ/ /g' >> /root/Desktop/Bounty/xss_params_forMeg.txt
 ```

-Very Powerful One Liner - You can Pipe also directly to Meg.
+**Very Powerful One Liner - You can Pipe also directly to Meg:**

-8. Use Meg with Seclist fuzzing for Links: (Gathered from gau/arjun/paramspider/gf)
+Use `Meg` with Seclist fuzzing for Links: (Gathered from `gau/arjun/paramspider/gf`)

-For Meg, we must remove the ‘FUZZ’ from paramspider and replace it with a null character:
+For `Meg`, we must remove the ‘FUZZ’ from paramspider and replace it with a null character:

 ```
 sed 's/FUZZ//g' reconfile.txt